videojs/video.js/docs/guides/options.md

 Without this option the progress bar will be hidden and in its place will be text that indicates `LIVE` playback.
 There will be no progress control and you will not be able click the text to seek to the live edge. `liveui` will default to `true` in a future version!

+### `liveTracker.trackingThreshold`

+> Type: `number`
+> Default: `30`

+An option for the liveTracker component of the player that controls when the liveui should be shown.
+By default if a stream has less than 30s on the seekBar then we do not show the new liveui even with the liveui option set.

+### `liveTracker.liveTolerance`

+> Type: `number`
+> Default: `15`

+An option for the liveTracker component of the player that controls how far from the seekable end should be considered live playback.
+By default anything further than 15s from the live seekable edge is considered behind live and everything else is considered live.
+Any user interaction to seek backwards will ignore this value as a user would expect.

 ### `nativeControlsForTouch`

 > Type: `boolean`